Dr. rer. nat. Tim Kodalle

 Gregory Kimmel, PhD

 Born and raised in NYC, Gregory moved to Florida with his parents before his senior year of high school, and went to the University of Florida for undergrad.
 He then moved back to NYC for a year teaching chess and mathematics.
 Later, He went to Northwestern University, where he received his PhD in applied mathematics.
 Gregory now works in Dr. Altrock’s and Dr. Nemi Andor's lab at IMO, where his work focuses on developing mechanistic models of tumor ecology using evolutionary game theory, to explain cancer progression and cancer treatment.
 When Gregory is not working, he enjoys playing racketball, beach volleyball and chess.

 Brian is a research assistant with a degree from Rutgers University.
 A physics major, Brian recently developed an interest in quantitative biology after taking an elective course offered at Rutgers.
-He started working at in the lab as a SPARK intern, and is currently working on his honors thesis on tumor public good (growth factor) adaptive dynamics.
+He started working at in the lab as a SPARK intern, and then went on to work on his honors thesis on tumor public good (growth factor) adaptive dynamics.
 In this project he focused on the emergence and stability of heterogeneity in tumors using evolutionary game theory and adaptive dynamics approaches.
 Brian now works on single cell sequencing-based methods to infer phenotypic selection and adaptation in leukemia.
 Outside of work, he enjoys surfing and running.

 Ashley Kelly, 2017 (Palm Harbor University High, now University of Florida)